seandstewart/bardly/bardly/plays/romances/two-noble-kinsmen/uncut.md

 Even from the bottom of these miseries,
 From all that fortune can inflict upon us,
 I see two comforts rising, two mere blessings,
-If the gods please--to hold here a brave patience,
+If the gods please - to hold here a brave patience,
 And the enjoying of our griefs together.
 Whilst Palamon is with me, let me perish
 If I think this our prison. /